-Making Sure Employers Abide By Fair Labor Practices
+Making Sure Employers Abide by Fair Labor Practices

-Providing Information And Guidance That Employers Need
+Providing Information and Guidance That Employers Need

 Employers must be aware of the potential pitfalls of new technologies.
 At Thatcher Law Firm, as experienced Washington, D.C., Virginia, and Maryland Fair Labor Standards Act lawyers handling cases throughout the mid-Atlantic region, we can help you develop best practices regarding the FLSA that will prevent your business from facing unnecessary litigation.

 It is not just the emergence of new technology that has given rise to more FLSA claims.
 Many employees who are treated as exempt from the FLSA by their employers on the grounds that they perform administrative duties now claim they have been misclassified.
 It is important for employers to properly classify employees and to be able to defend these classifications.
 We can help guide your business through all FLSA regulation requirements.

 Our Maryland-Washington, D.C., Fair Labor Standards Act attorneys represent plaintiffs and defendants in employment suits.
 This means we understand employment issues from both sides of the courtroom and are better prepared to assist you.